smargs/projectride/README.md

 Step 2: For running other files, the appropriate bike share data files will have to be accessed from http://www.citibikenyc.com/system-data and saved in the data folder.

+More information can also be seen at http://smargs.github.io/projectride/